s-JoL/Open-Llama/README_en.md

 Open-Llama is an open source project that provides a complete set of training processes for building large-scale language models, from data preparation to tokenization, pre-training, instruction tuning, and reinforcement learning techniques such as RLHF.

 ## Progress
 Although the complete pre-training is not finished yet, we used the 40K-step pre-trained model for instruction tuning, which can follow simple commands.
+Currently, there is no ability for multi-turn dialogue.

 [Demo](https://cfefb37a989faecdab.gradio.live/)